PANTHEONtech/StoneWork/examples/testing/100-mock-cnf-module/README.md

 $ agentctl config update --replace ./config/running-config.yaml
 ```

-Use command provided by `agentctl` and also study logs collected by docker for `stonework`, `mockcnf1` and `mockcnf2`
+Use the commands provided by `agentctl` and also study logs collected by Docker for `stonework`, `mockcnf1` and `mockcnf2`
-to verify that CNFs were successfully integrated with StoneWork.
+to verify, that CNFs were successfully integrated with StoneWork.

 Automated checks can be found in `test-stonework.sh`.

 Bring the deployment down with: